-1. How many continuing education (CE) credits do radiologic technologists (RTs) need?
+1. How many continuing education (CE) credits do I need?

-All radiologic technologists who have a license issued by the American Registry of Radiologic Technologists (ARRT) and wish to be in active status must earn 24 credits every two years.
+All technologists who have a certification and registration issued by the American Registry of Radiologic Technologists® (ARRT)® and wish to be in active status must earn 24 credits every two years.
 The two year period is called a “biennium” and your biennium is determined according to your birth month.
 State licensure & other agencies may be regulated differently.
 Most of them require 24 credits within a two year period.
 If you are unsure please contact your licensing agency for their specific regulations regarding continuing education.
 2. How many CE credits do limited radiographers need?

 Certification or licensure for limited radiographers is issued through individual state radiation control agencies.
 The amount of CE credits that limited radiographers need to renew their certification/licensures depends on specific state radiation control regulations.
 Some states require that limited radiographers obtain 12 CE credits while other states require 24 CE credits.
 We suggest that you contact your state radiation control agency for additional information.
 Contact information for national and state licensing agencies can be found here.
-3. When does my biennium begin and end?
+3. When does my CE biennium for the ARRT® certification and registration begin and end?

-Your biennium is linked to your birth month and the year of your initial ARRT examination.
+Your biennium is linked to your birth month and the year of your initial ARRT® examination.
 The biennium begins on the first day of your birth month and ends two years later on the last day of the month before your birth month.
-Radiologic technologists who have successfully completed their first ARRT certification exam begin the mandatory CE requirements on the first day of their next birth month after the exam.
+Technologists who have successfully completed their first ARRT® certification and registration exam begin the mandatory CE requirements on the first day of their next birth month after the exam.

-For example, a new technologist born in July who passes an initial certification exam in May begins their first CE biennium on the following July 1st and must report CE compliance with their ARRT renewal two years later.
+For example, a new technologist born in July who passes an initial certification and registration exam in May begins their first CE biennium on the following July 1st and must report CE compliance with their ARRT® certification and registration renewal two years later.

-To verify your biennium dates online, visit the ARRT website at www.arrt.org and click on “RT Directory”.
+To verify your biennium dates online, visit the ARRT® website at www.arrt.org and log in to your account.
 4. Can I repeat a course I’ve already completed?

-The ARRT & the American Society of Radiologic Technologists (ASRT) do not allow RTs and radiographers to repeat a CE credit course or activity in the same biennium.
-As of January 1, 2016 ARRT changed their guidelines and now are allowing technologists to repeat a CE activity in a subsequent biennium.
+The ARRT ® & the American Society of Radiologic Technologists® (ASRT)® do not allow technologists to repeat a CE credit course or activity in the same biennium.
+As of January 1, 2016 ARRT® changed their guidelines and now are allowing technologists to repeat a CE activity in a subsequent biennium.

-The X-Ray Lady maintains a customer database that includes all the courses that you have completed with our company.
-If you are not sure if you have taken a course before contact our office before you place your order and let a staff member look up your records.
+The X-Ray Lady® maintains a customer database that includes all the courses that you have completed with our company.
 Our staff verifies every order that comes in to our office against our database before processing it.
 If they find that it is a repeat order within the past two years (typical biennium period) they will contact you before processing your order.
-Please note: we do not have access to your specific biennium dates.
+Please note: We do not have access to your specific biennium dates.
 We will only contact you if you have previously taken a course within the past two years.
 It is the technologists responsibility to keep records of all previous completed continuing education courses from all providers previously used and to not repeat a CE activity within the same biennium.
-To read more regarding this ARRT rule please click here and refer to section 7.
+To read more regarding this ARRT® rule please click here and refer to section 7.
 5. If I take more CE credit than I am required to complete, can I transfer the extra CE credits to my next reporting period?

-If you do not meet the requirements by the end of the biennium, your license will be transferred to a “CE Probation” status.
+If you do not meet the requirements by the end of the biennium, your ARRT® certification and registration will be transferred to a “CE Probation” status.
 You will have six months to complete your CE requirements with no additional penalty credits.
 When the credits are completed, you will have to submit a probation report form and a fee.
-For further information, contact the ARRT regarding your specific license status.
+For further information, contact the ARRT® regarding your specific license status.
+All states and other licensing agencies may be different.
+See our contact list here.
 8. I want to get my post-primary certificate in mammography.
 What are the requirements?

-You must be a RT and never worked in mammography before.
+You must be an ARRT® R.T.® certificant and registrant and never worked in mammography before.
 You have to complete 40 contact hours of documented training specific to mammography under the supervision of a qualified instructor in the following areas: breast anatomy & physiology, positioning & compression, quality assurance & quality control techniques, and imaging patients with breast implants.
-At least 8 of the 40 hours have to be in the mammography modality to be used by the technologist.
+At least 8 of the 40 hours have to be in the modality to be used by the technologist.
 The 40 hours of training can be in homestudy.
 You must also complete 25 exams under direct supervision of a qualified person.

 We do offer courses that cover the required 40 hours in all required content areas.
 For more information and course suggestions, please click here.
 9. Does the CE course that I choose have to be specific to my current x-ray work?

-The ARRT suggests that all RTs should select CE courses or activities that are related to their scope of practice; however, RTs who are RT(R) are not restricted from taking courses in mammography, computed tomography, etc. Limited radiographers are encouraged to take CE courses that are within their scope of practice as designated by their state radiation certification regulations.
-A few states require both RTs and limited radiographers to complete a specific amount of CE credit in radiation protection and various other subjects.
+The ARRT® suggests that all R.T.® certificants and registrants should select CE courses or activities that are related to their scope of practice; however, R.T.® certificants and registrants who are R.T.(R)(ARRT)® certified and registered are not restricted from taking courses in mammography, computed tomography, etc. Limited radiographers are encouraged to take CE courses that are within their scope of practice as designated by their state radiation certification regulations.
+A few states require both technologists and limited radiographers to complete a specific amount of CE credit in radiation protection and various other subjects.
 10. How is the amount of CE credit determined for a course?

-ASRT and other recognized continuing education evaluation mechanisms (RCEEMs) award CE credits based on a contact hour (or reading time) of 50 to 60 minutes.
+ASRT® and other recognized continuing education evaluation mechanisms (RCEEMs) award CE credits based on a contact hour (or reading time) of 50 to 60 minutes.
 One contact hour is equal to 1 CE credit.
-Self-learning/homestudy courses are determined by how long it takes to complete the reading material excluding the posttest.
-The posttest is required to have a certain number of questions based on credit amount.
-A one credit course must have 8 questions.
-A two credit course has to have 16 questions.
-For each additional half credit the provider must add 4 questions, and the maximum is 120 questions.
-The homestudy course must be planned, organized, and administered to enhance the professional knowledge and skills that an RT or RRA uses to provide service to patients, the public, or the medical profession.
-11. Does the ARRT or state radiation control agency limit the number of CE credits earned through directed readings and homestudy courses?
+Self-learning/homestudy courses are determined by how long it takes to read the book, excluding the test.
+The test is required to have a certain number of questions based on the credit amount: 8 questions per credit.
+The homestudy course must be planned, organized, and administered to enhance the professional knowledge and skills that a R.T.® or R.R.A.® certificant and registrant uses to provide service to patients, the public, or the medical profession.
+11. Does the ARRT® or state radiation control agency limit the number of CE credits earned through directed readings and homestudy courses?